ManojGowda27/citibike_user_prediction/README.md

 # Citi Bike User Prediction
-This project is part of the Machine Learning course from University of Massachusetts, Lowell.
+This project is part of the academic data exploratory and modelling course for University of Massachusetts, Lowell.

 #### -- Project Status: [Complete]